 I used to walk past this poster every week for about a year .

-I was fifteen an my Art teacher had got hold of a 48 sheet, or I should say 48 sheets, as it was life-size, twenty or thirty foot long, and papered the corridor leading to our classroom.
+I was fifteen, my Art teacher had got hold of a life size billboard poster, a 48 sheet, or I should say 48 sheets, it was twenty or thirty foot long, and papered the entire corridor leading to our classroom.

-Who knew adverts could be so hip, sophisticated and playful?
+Who knew adverts could be so cool, sophisticated and playful?

 1965: The Government banned cigarette companies from advertising on T.V.